Did you know that most educators and librarians under-use fair use … and pay the price?

 - Better understand fair use and its application for your particular institution

-- assess how compliant your institution is with copyright and/or privacy law
+- assess how compliant your institution is with copyright law

 - evaluate how well your institution’s policies and practices do and don’t support the institution’s mission and meet its daily needs